The Journey to Realness: Transforming Pain into Beauty

 • When the world seems to be falling apart, we tend to look down rather than up to a God who never falters.

-• When we lose hope and get swallowed up in the muck and mire of life, God reminds us of his steadfast promise to never leave us.
+• When we lose hope and get swallowed up in the muck and mire of life, God reminds us of His steadfast promise to never leave us.

 • When we feel alone in our brokenness, God holds our trembling heart.